DionJChapman/RoundTFT/README.md

 https://notisrac.github.io/FileToCArray/

-I have done my best be consitant with the colors, but if you wish a perticular colour schemm please add an iisue with the RGB hex values for each colour.
+I have done my best be consitant with the colors, but if you wish a particular colour schemm please raise an issue with the RGB hex values for each colour.